 Recent exhibitions include the 19th International Open at Women Made Gallery in Chicago, IL, A Dark Wood at Curious Matter in Jersey City, NJ, Humble Arts Foundation’s Group Show 48: Winter Pictures, and participation in Girl on Girl Collective’s Not for Sale project in Brooklyn, New York.
 Her work has been juried into exhibitions by Lucy R. Lippard, Alex Webb and Rebecca Norris Webb, Andy Adams, and Jon Feinstein.

-Sarah has presented papers at several conferences including the American Educational Studies Association, the Michigan Art Education Association Annual Fall Conference, the Society for Photographic Education Northeast Regional Conference, the Great Lakes Conference on Teaching and Learning, and the Harvard Graduate School of Education Student Research Conference.
-She will present a research lecture on intersections between critical disability studies and creativity at the 2017 National Art Education Association Annual Convention in New York City (March 2-4).
+Sarah has presented research at several conferences including the American Educational Studies Association, the Michigan Art Education Association Annual Fall Conference, the Society for Photographic Education Northeast Regional Conference, and the Great Lakes Conference on Teaching and Learning.

 Relative to education, Sarah has taught in a variety of contexts over the course of the past 14 years and has 10 years of full-time teaching experience.
 She taught K-12 for 5 years in New Mexico and rural New York.
 In higher education, Sarah previously worked at Harvard University as a Teaching Fellow (in curriculum design), and at Syracuse University as an Adjunct Instructor (of photography), a Teaching Assistant (in art history), and a Teaching Mentor.
 She currently teaches courses in art education, reading/literacy education, photography, and design foundations in the Department of Art and Design and the Department of Teacher Education and Professional Development as a Lecturer at Central Michigan University.